microsoft/nlp-recipes/utils_nlp/annotation/Doccano.md

   <img src="https://nlpbp.blob.core.windows.net/images/project_list.jpg" />
 </p>

 To create your project, make sure you’re in the project list page and click `Create Project` button.
 As for this tutorial, we name the project as `sequence labeling for books`, write some description, then choose the sequence labeling task type.
+Please note that project type "sequence labeling" can be used for many NLP tasks that related to labeling each token, such as NER and POS tagging, this tutorial is showing a NER example.

 <p align="center">
   <img width=400 src="https://nlpbp.blob.core.windows.net/images/create_project.jpg" />